"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Results

 \subsection{Annotation Overview}

 We annotated all 1{,}154 posts across 15 documents using the final codebook.
-978 posts (84.7\%) received at least one code, yielding 1{,}603 codings.
+978 posts (84.7\% of all 1{,}154 posts) received at least one code, yielding 1{,}603 codings.
 The average of 1.6 codes per coded post shows that developers often address multiple themes in a single post.